 - Go to Setup, then click Online payments.

-- Go to the Online payment terms section:
+- Go to the Online payment terms section and click on this drop down menu:

 - Online deposits are treated as a client credit by default.
-We strongly recommend that you leave this enabled for the best experience for both you and your clients.
+If you have this option we strongly recommend that you leave this enabled for the best experience for both you and your clients.

 - You'll then have some additional options: